Home » Dogs » Aggression Between Household Dogs

-Together we can help your dog to feel more relaxed and manage their aggressive behaviour to increase safety for all involved
+Together, we can help your dogs to feel more relaxed and manage their aggressive behaviour to increase safety for all involved.

 Clinical Animal Behaviourists in Birmingham Wolverhampton Derby Stoke-on-Trent Solihull Burton-upon-Trent Dudley Halesowen Redditch Kidderminster Stafford Stourbridge Walsall Tamworth Lichfield West Bromwich Atherstone Aldridge Evesham Tipton Cannock Bromsgrove Smethwick Willenhall Oldbury Droitwich Spa Uttoxeter Rugeley Stone Stourport-on-Severn Brierley Hill Wednesbury Brownhills Alvechurch Telford and Wrekin Shropshire Sandwell Wyre Forest Wychavon Sutton Coldfield Coventry North Warwickshire Coleshill Nuneaton Bedworth Cheshire Cheadle Bridgnorth Shifnal Newport Oswestry Shrewsbury

-Do you have issues with your dog’s aggression towards other dogs?
-You’re not alone.
-We understand how reactive behaviour towards other dogs can make walks stressful and overwhelming.
-It may be the case that your dog lunges, growls, or barks at other dogs, making walks unenjoyable for you and your dog.
-You might also worry about tension between dogs at home.
+If you have issues with aggression between household dogs, you’re not alone.
+We understand how issues between household dogs can make daily life stressful and overwhelming.
+It may be the case that your dogs growl, bark or lunge at each other in certain situations, like around food or toys.
 But rest assured—we’re here to help.

-At Second Nature Behaviour, we specialise in addressing dog aggression towards other dogs.
-Our clinical animal behaviourists will assess your dog’s triggers, environment, and daily routine to create a tailored behaviour plan.
-We focus on reducing stress, improving communication, and using reward-based training to build positive associations with other dogs.
+At Second Nature Behaviour, we provide support with dog-to-dog issues, such as a dog showing aggression towards other dogs within the home.
+Our Clinical Animal Behaviourists will assess your dogs’ triggers, environment, and daily routine to create a tailored behaviour plan.
+We focus on reducing stress, improving communication, and using reward-based training to build positive relationships between dogs.

-Overcoming reactivity takes time, patience, and expert support.
+Overcoming dog-to-dog issues within the home takes time and patience.
 With the right approach, your dog can feel safer and more at ease.

-In some cases, a dog’s aggressive behaviour can’t be fully extinguished, and careful, ongoing management strategies will need to be implemented.
+In some cases, aggression between household dogs can’t be fully extinguished, and careful, ongoing management strategies will need to be implemented.
 Our dog behaviourists are here to help advise you on short and long-term solutions with sensitivity and understanding.

 We offer in-home consultations across Birmingham, Stoke-on-Trent, Coventry, Telford, and beyond, as well as virtual support.
 Let’s work together towards calmer, more enjoyable walks.